Tipperary Museum of Hidden History

 The Tipperary Museum of Hidden History is a local history museum in Clonmel, County Tipperary, Ireland.
-It is a designated museum by the National Museum of Ireland and has full accreditation in the Museum Standards Programme for Ireland (MSPI).
+It is designated as museum by the National Museum of Ireland and has full accreditation in the Museum Standards Programme for Ireland (MSPI).

 History

 A museum for Clonmel was founded in the 1940s.
 It opened on new premises on Mick Delahunty Square in 2000, and was renamed the South Tipperary County Museum soon after.
 It was relaunched as the "Tipperary Museum of Hidden History" in October 2019 after a €500,000 upgrade.

 The museum was closed during the COVID-19 pandemic; it marked its reopening in 2021 with a CD of lost Mick Delahunty music from 1948.
 In the same year, it received €15,000 in funding for the "Hidden Gems" exhibition.

 Collection

 The museum holds items and documents from the history of Clonmel and County Tipperary.
 Notable items include: